About OneMusic Project

 In March 2019, OneMusic Project received 501c3 status as a non-profit organization, so we could take this effort to a new level.

-The mission of OneMusic Project is to keep chamber music alive and vibrant, and foster a wider and more engaged audience of classical music enthusiasts.
+The mission of OneMusic Project is to keep the intimate experience of chamber music alive and vibrant, and to foster a wider and more engaged audience of chamber music enthusiasts.

 But we believe that celebrating this timeless art takes more than a single performance; it should be an ongoing conversation.
 To that end, OneMusic Project will present concerts alongside master classes, open-to-public rehearsals, and discussions by cultural thinkers, scholars and artists.